huntercroxall/huntercroxall.github.io/_posts/2023-10-12-first-post.md

 ---
 layout: post
-title:  "The Wonderful World of Programming Languages!"
+title:  "The Best Languages for Data Science"
 author: Hunter Croxall
-description: An analysis of the 5 most common statistical programming languages
+description: The top 5 programming languages used by data scientists in the field and in the office
-image: "/path/to/image" or "url_to_image"
+image: "/assets/images/image5.jpg"
 ---